murex/TCR/doc/tcr_mob.md

-  -F, --commit-failures         enable committing reverts on tests failure -c, --config-dir string       indicate the directory where TCR configuration is stored (default: current directory) -d, --duration duration       set the duration for role rotation countdown timer -f, --flavor string           indicate the flavor to be used by TCR: nice (default) or original -l, --language string         indicate the programming language to be used by TCR -m, --message-suffix string   indicate text to append at the end of TCR commit messages (ex: "[#1234]") -o, --polling duration        set VCS polling period when running as navigator -P, --port-number int         indicate port number used by TCR HTTP server in web mode (experimental) (default: 8483) -t, --toolchain string        indicate the toolchain to be used by TCR -T, --trace string            indicate trace options.
-Recognized values: none (default), vcs or http -V, --vcs string              indicate the VCS (version control system) to be used by TCR: git (default) or p4 -w, --work-dir string         indicate the directory from which TCR is running (default: current directory)
+  -F, --commit-failures         enable committing reverts on tests failure -c, --config-dir string       indicate the directory where TCR configuration is stored (default: current directory) -d, --duration duration       set the duration for role rotation countdown timer -l, --language string         indicate the programming language to be used by TCR -m, --message-suffix string   indicate text to append at the end of TCR commit messages (ex: "[#1234]") -o, --polling duration        set VCS polling period when running as navigator -P, --port-number int         indicate port number used by TCR HTTP server in web mode (experimental) (default: 8483) -t, --toolchain string        indicate the toolchain to be used by TCR -T, --trace string            indicate trace options.
+Recognized values: none (default), vcs or http -r, --variant string          indicate the variant to be used by TCR: nice (default) or original -V, --vcs string              indicate the VCS (version control system) to be used by TCR: git (default) or p4 -w, --work-dir string         indicate the directory from which TCR is running (default: current directory)
 ```